 bio english

-Vogler's discography as a soloist includes recordings of Bach's St. John Passion with Gli Angeli Genève and Spohr's Des Heilands letzte Stunden with the Stuttgart Chamber Choir and the Deutsche Kammerphilharmonie Bremen.
+His CD recordings include the tenor arias in Bach's St. John Passion with Gli Angeli Genève and the recent 2025 release of Louis Spohr's Des Heilands letzte Stunden with the Kammerchor Stuttgart and the Deutsche Kammerphilharmonie Bremen under Frieder Bernius, in which he can be heard in the part of Jesus.

-Vogler is a prize winner of the Kammeroper Schloss Rheinsberg singing competition and received the "Young Art" sponsorship award from the city of Konstanz.
-He has also been supported by various foundations, including the Richard Wagner Association Konstanz and the Lyra Foundation in Switzerland.
+Maximilian Vogler is a prize winner of the 32nd Singing Competition Kammeroper Schloss Rheinsberg and received the Förderpreis of the City of Konstanz.
+He was a scholarship holder of the Richard Wagner Association Konstanz and was supported in Switzerland by the Lyra Foundation and the Marianne and Curt Dienemann Foundation.

 - - -